Raw feeding: Commercial

-After the 2007 Pet Food Recall, interest in homemade pet food (both cooked and raw) grew tremendously.
+Interest in homemade pet food (both cooked and raw) grew tremendously.
 As a result, several pet food manufacturers now offer frozen raw diet products for pet owners.
 The commercial raw pet food market is estimated to be worth $169 million a year, less than 1% of total pet food sales figure in North America ($18 billion).
 Growth is estimated at 23% per annum.

 Many consumers prefer raw commercial diets over raw homemade diets due to its convenience.
 Most commercial diets are formulated to meet the requirements of AAFCO Dog or Cat Food Nutrient Profiles.
 The diets are formulated with the intent to satisfy values needed for the different life stages whether that be adult maintenance, growth, gestation or lactation.
 Some raw products are meant to be used as supplemental feeding only as they are not nutritionally complete or balanced.
 Raw commercial diets are usually pre-packaged and can be fresh, frozen or freeze-dried.
-Commercial raw diets are easy to handle, include feeding instructions and enable the owner to avoid touching raw meat.
-Most, but not all, commercial raw diets include all the essential nutrients that the animal requires.

 Many commercially sold raw food diets are treated by High Pressure Pasteurization (HPP).
 HPP sterilizes the food from pathogenic bacteria and extends the shelf life of the product.
 During HPP, the food is placed in a water-filled chamber and intense pressure is applied.
 High pressure pasteurization is a USDA-approved food processing technique.
 Although this method helps kill most bacteria, HPP cannot destroy all pathogens.

 The Food and Drug Administration (FDA) has released a document that gives guidance for the raw pet food industry on preparation, labelling, storage and transport.